segmentio/segment-docs/src/connections/sources/catalog/libraries/server/kotlin/index.md

 With Analytics-Kotlin, you can send data using Kotlin applications to any analytics or marketing tool without having to learn, test, or implement a new API every time.
 Analytics-Kotlin enables you to process and track the history of a payload, while Segment controls the API and prevents unintended operations.

-> info ""
-> Analytics-Kotlin is in public beta and currently supports [these destinations](https://github.com/segmentio/analytics-kotlin/tree/main/samples/kotlin-android-app-destinations/src/main/java/com/segment/analytics/destinations/plugins){:target="_blank"} with Segment actively adding more to the list.
-If you don't see your destination, you can [build your own](/docs/connections/sources/catalog/libraries/mobile/kotlin-android#build-your-own-destination).
-Segment's [First-Access and Beta terms](https://segment.com/legal/first-access-beta-preview/) govern this library.

 > success ""
-> You can choose to set up your Analytics Kotlin source on [mobile](/docs/connections/sources/catalog/libraries/mobile/kotlin-android) or on the [server](/docs/connections/sources/catalog/libraries/server/kotlin).
+> You can choose to set up your Analytics Kotlin source on [mobile](/docs/connections/sources/catalog/libraries/mobile/kotlin-android) or on the server.
 Segment doesn’t support device-mode destinations on the server-side.

 If you’re migrating to Analytics-Kotlin from a different mobile library, you can skip to the [migration guide](/docs/connections/sources/catalog/libraries/mobile/kotlin-android/migration/).